Teque5/grcon23/README.md

-# Challenges for GRCon 23 by Aerospace Team Platypus
+# Challenges for GRCon 23

 ## Overview